 Other areas that were touched upon in the Madinah Charter included elements like religious freedom, and civil commitment and rights.
 The Madinah Charter is still widely referred to today.
 In this light, we should live the spirit of the Madinah Charter to emulate how diverse communities live harmoniously together especially when we have something so similar and uphold the same values.

 Now that we have clarified our place in the country and how to best live in such a diverse community, the final question is about us shaping and contributing to the country we live in.
 In this regard, one is frequently asked if Muslims are allowed to participate in the modern political system?
-Particularly the questions of participating in a modern democracy.
+Particularly the question of participating in a modern democracy.

 There are those who reject modern democracy on the notion that voting is un-Islamic as it gives humans the authority to make laws and that Islam.
 However, in reality, laws determined by modern democracies are not Divine law or the Shariah.
 Modern elected officials vote on issues of social, health, environment and so on.
 Laws and regulations on traffic lights for example are determined through human thinking and consideration.

-In conclusion, one can live faithfully as a Muslim and as a pro-active member of one’s country without having any tension in reconciling between these two.
+In conclusion, one can live faithfully as a Muslim and as a proactive member of one’s country without having any tension in reconciling between these two.

 Indeed, we should be among those who spread the message of Islam through performing our civic responsibilities, extend our peace to others, and promote love and goodness.
 We can and we should love a place we call home.